COMMUNION RAIL OFFERING

 If you would like to be an usher, please sign up on the volunteer ushers list in the Fellowship hall for the month you would like to usher or give Helen Heavey a call.

 Emory Methodist Women Book Study

-We meet on the third Tuesday of each month in the Library.
-We are studying "Wild Goose Chase" by Mark Batterson.
+We meet on the third Tuesday of the month in the Church Library.

 Men's Prayer Breakfast